MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/populate-text-fields-click-links-javascript.md

 ---
-title: Populate text fields and click on links using JavaScript | Microsoft Docs
+title: Populate text fields and click on links using JavaScript
 description: Populate text fields and click on links using JavaScript
 author: georgiostrantzas